Skip to content

 threads(i).Join()

-Next i ' display counter
+Next i ' counter display

-Console.Out.WriteLine(("Number of threads generated: " & cptrThreads))
+Console.Out.WriteLine(("Nombre de threads générés : " & cptrThreads))

 End Sub

-Public Shared Sub increment()
+Public Shared Sub incrémente()

-' Increases the thread counter
+' increases thread counter

-Dim value As Integer = cptrThreads
+Dim valeur As Integer = cptrThreads

-Console.Out.WriteLine(("At " + DateTime.Now.ToString("hh:mm:ss") & ", thread " & Thread.CurrentThread.Name & " read the counter value: " & cptrThreads))
+Console.Out.WriteLine(("A " + DateTime.Now.ToString("hh:mm:ss") & ", le thread " & Thread.CurrentThread.Name & " a lu la valeur du compteur : " & cptrThreads))

-' wait
+' waiting

 Thread.Sleep(1000)

-' increment counter
+' counter incrementation

-cptrThreads = value + 1
+cptrThreads = valeur + 1

-' monitoring
+' follow-up

-Console.Out.WriteLine(("At " & DateTime.Now.ToString("hh:mm:ss") & ", thread " & Thread.CurrentThread.Name & " wrote the counter value: " & cptrThreads))
+Console.Out.WriteLine(("A " & DateTime.Now.ToString("hh:mm:ss") & ", le thread " & Thread.CurrentThread.Name & " a écrit la valeur du compteur : " & cptrThreads))

 End Sub